chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 Now that you have made your plan and decided on the use of the design patterns, start coding!
 Be mindful of the following requirements:

-- Besides `jQuery` (covered in the course book) and a move validation library, no other library is allowed.
 - Use *plain* JavaScript (i.e., no TypeScript or any other language compiling into JavaScript).
-- The game has to work in two major browsers.
+- The game has to work in two modern browsers.
 - Players play the game with the mouse.
-- Once a player makes a move, the validity of the move is checked and invalid moves are rejected.
 - Reduce the redundancy in the code as much as possible (improves code maintainability).
 - Create as few global variables as possible (improves code maintainability).
 - Achieve a separation between content and interaction: the client-side JavaScript must not be present in `game.html` (besides the obligatory script loading tags) but instead reside in the corresponding `myapp/public/javascripts` folder.